DBauer15/faRT/README.md

 # Fabulous Ray Tracer
 ![Preview Image](./img/preview.png)

-Hobby project that implements real-time path tracing for various backends to facilitate learning of different graphics APIs and experiment with various rendering techniques like reservor sampling.
+Hobby project that implements real-time path tracing for various backends.

 ## Building FaRT
 The project can be built via CMake.
 Dependencies are included in the repository as submodules.
 Make sure they are correctly checked out.